 What to Expect

-While completing your AMCAS application ensure to check University of Arizona College of Medicine – Phoenix MD/PhD Program.
+While completing your AMCAS application ensure to designate "Combined Medical Degree-PhD" to notify the University of Arizona College of Medicine – Phoenix of your interest in the MD/PhD Program.

 The selection of this program will generate a prompt to complete two additional essays:

 - Why are you interested in MD/PhD training?

 Entry to the MD/PhD Program is decided by the Augmented MD/PhD Committee.
 Both in-state and out-of-state applicants will be considered, however, applicants must be U.S. citizens or hold a permanent resident vista status.
 International students are not eligible for admission to the program at this time.

 Applications from internal MD students will also be considered in their first year of medical school.
 These students will also need to submit to the program director an essay outlining why they are interested in MD/PhD training, and highlighting their significant research accomplishments.
 If ranked by the MD/PhD committee, they will be invited for an interview in competition with all other applicants.

 All MD-PhD applications are reviewed by members of the Augmented MD/PhD Committee, with top-ranking candidates invited for an interview.
 Evaluation of applicants is based upon careful review of all application materials.

 - All applicants to the MD/PhD Program are expected to have outstanding undergraduate grades (GPA of at least 3.5) and high scores on the Medical College Admissions Test (MCAT).